We're Getting Married!

 I’ve never met another man that lights up every room he walks into, makes everyone feel included + welcome, is full of so many genuine compliments to freely give, will make time for anyone who needs it, works as hard as he does & has so many revolutionary dreams for the future whether that’s through art or personal goals or business endeavors.
 I’m so thankful for the person that he is.

-On April 13th, 2017, Nick & I met in Portland.
-He was living in Dallas, Texas at the time & helped a friend move up to Portland by way of a 3-day cross-country road trip.
+In April of 2017, Nick & I met in Portland.
+He was living in Texas at the time & helped a friend move up to Portland by way of a 3-day cross-country road trip.
 While he was in town, he was hanging out with a mutual friend of ours...

-Our friend Laura is pretty much Queen Matchmaker & very subtly told each of us about one another.
-Within the day, Nick messaged me— kindly introducing himself as Laura’s friend— asking for coffee shop recommendations in the city so I gave him my list & invited myself to show him around if he had any free time.
+Our friend Laura is essentially Queen Matchmaker & very subtly told each of us about one another.
+She’d posted a video of him on Instagram that piqued my interest & within the day, Nick reached out— kindly introducing himself as Laura’s friend— asking for coffee shop recommendations in the city so I gave him my list & invited myself to show him around if he had any free time.

 Of course, I had no idea that he was already familiar + a fan of every third wave coffee shop in Portland & that was just a clever intro / probably a way to see what coffee I was into, haha.

 So we met up the next day at Heart and I was so nervous that my lip was shaking. *Ask me later for tips on playing it cool.
-Something about him felt so different right away & I knew that I would miss him when he was gone & I didn’t even know a single thing about him yet.
+Something about him felt so different right away & I knew that I would miss him when he was gone & I had barely even spoken to him yet.

 Just one of those things.

-At the time we met, I was at home for 5 days sandwiched in between two trips to Europe.
+At the time we met, I was at home for a few days sandwiched in between two back-to-back trips to Europe.
 I’ll forever be astonished at the odds of us even meeting at all, but it’s clear that it was supposed to happen— even against the odds & the jet lag.

 And let us never forget Laura & Abby telling us they “wanted to sit on the floor & that it was fine if we just sat on the couch” in Laura’s living room, an inch+ apart from each other, feeling actual electricity.
 I remember wondering if it was just me.